bulentbozdag/nervos-testnet/README.md

 # nervos-testnet
-Setup A Local CKB Node And CKB Indexer For The Testnet
+Gitcoin: 0) Setup A Local CKB Node And CKB Indexer For The Testnet

 1. Setup a CKB Node: